rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 the bright light, uttering good-naturedly, "Rise and shine with the Waterman Line.
 Hit the deck you mattress backs\!"
-With sleep in our eyes, we tumbled out of our beds to the smell of breakfast already cooking on our mother’s kitchen stove.
+With sleep in our eyes, we tumbled out of our beds to the smell of breakfast already cooking on our motherâ€™s kitchen stove.

 There is nothing like watching the teamwork of a well-executed logging show.
 We watched timber fallers at work cutting timber and heard the big